I am an advocate for totally, utterly, chemical-free baby clothing. Consumerism-free, environmentally responsible, and with sustainability in mind.

-Organic clothing is the thoughtful choice, but we need to be cautious as well.
-I was actually surprised to know that some of the “so called” organic clothing is bleached and dyed in a conventional way – in the worst possible way.
-Conventional bleaching processes use excessive amounts of chemicals as well as water and energy resources and ends up as a non-biodegradable waste.
-Fabric afterward is dyed with synthetic, chemical-based dyes that are unsafe for the environment and hazardous to human health.
+Organic clothing is a thoughtful choice, but we need to be cautious as well.
+I was actually surprised to know that some of the “so-called” organic clothing is bleached and dyed in a conventional way – in the worst possible way.
+Conventional bleaching processes use excessive amounts of chemicals as well as water and energy resources and end up as a non-biodegradable waste.
+Fabric afterwards is dyed with synthetic, chemical-based dyes that are unsafe for the environment and hazardous to human health.
 Organic?
 Eco-friendly?
 Not so much.

 Low-impact dyes and non-chlorine bleaching processes are the alternatives that many organic clothing companies are turning to.
 And truly, they are substantially better than conventional ones.
 Low-impact dyes have higher absorption rates, which means less chemical and gray water runoff into the environment, doesn’t require mordants, are azo-free and don’t contain heavy metals.
 But in reality, they are still synthetic, chemical-based dyes that require high concentrations of salt, alkali, and water.
 Better than conventional ones, but not best for the environment or for us either.

 It’s the same with non-chlorine bleach.
 It is safer for the environment and us, but it still requires an enormous amount of energy and water resources.
 Additionally, the bleaching process usually requires other added synthetic ingredients.
 Rinsing afterwards is also a huge unnecessary waste of resources.